azimov/rewardb/readme.md

         asurvResultsTable: "homer_AllbyAll_results_May2020"

 ### Making the database
-Then we want to create the database schema and perform empirical calibration if .
+Then we want to create the database schema and perform empirical calibration.
-Note that running this is required if

-    appContext <- rewardb::buildDatabase("config/config.my-study.yml")
+    appContext <- rewardb::buildFromConfig("config/config.my-study.yml")

-### Running empirical calibration

-    TODO

 ### Viewing the dashboard
 Then you want to edit the dashboard file `dashboard/global.R` and edit the line that reads: